gaiaverse/selectionfunctions/README.md

 Development
 -----------

-Development of `dustmaps` takes place on GitHub, at https://github.com/gregreen/dustmaps.
+Development of `selectionfunctions` takes place on GitHub, at https://github.com/DouglasBoubert/selectionfunctions.
 Any bugs, feature requests, pull requests, or other issues can be filed there.
 Contributions to the software are welcome.